Necoro/feed2imap-go/README.md

 # feed2imap-go

-A software to convert rss feeds into mails. feed2imap-go acts an an RSS/Atom feed aggregator.
+A software to convert rss feeds into mails. feed2imap-go acts as an RSS/Atom feed aggregator.
 After downloading feeds (over HTTP or HTTPS), it uploads them to a specified folder of an IMAP mail server.
 The user can then access the feeds using their preferred client (Mutt, Evolution, Mozilla Thunderbird, webmail,...).